 Furthermore, we conducted INS experiments on a high-quality single crystal of \YZGO.
 These experiments were designed to probe the low-energy excitations of the material.
-An incident neutron energy of 3.32 meV was used and the excitation spectrum under zero-field was collected at a base temperature of 0.1 K. Scans performed at a high temperature of 45 K were used for background subtraction (see Fig. S2).
+An incident neutron energy of 3.32 meV was used and the excitation spectrum under zero-field was collected at a base temperature of 0.1 K. Scans performed at a high temperature of 45 K were used for background subtraction (see Fig. S3).
 We show in Fig.\ref{Fig 3}a the scattering intensity as a function of energy transfer, with a path taken through the high-symmetry points of $K_1$-$M_1$-$K$-$\Gamma_1$/$\Gamma_2$-$K$-$M_2$-$K_2$, as illustrated in Fig.\ref{Fig 3}c.

-A broad continuum extending over an energy scale of approximately 1.4 meV was observed, with the spectrum weight gradually decreasing at higher energy.
-We observed a clear gap in the spectra of \YZGO~near the $\Gamma$ point, while the excitation remained gapless between M and K points within the instrumental energy resolution of approximately 0.06 meV, as shown in Fig. \ref{Fig 3}a.
-Our theoretical calculation, which is based on the J$_1$-J$_2$ XXZ model (See the Methods section for details) and uses large-scale matrix product state simulations \cite{ShermanPRB2023}, shows promising agreement with our experimental data, with J$_2$/J$_1$ = 0.12 and an anisotropy value of $\Delta$ = 1.35 (see Fig. \ref{Fig 3}b).
-In contrast to \YZGO, other reported Yb-based triangular systems, such as the delafossite material NaYbSe$_2$, display a continuum spectrum without a gap at all Q. This observation is consistent with a spinon Fermi surface state \cite{DaiPRX2021, LiPRB2017}.
-However, in \YZGO, the observed energy gap near $\Gamma$ along with the gapless continuum spectra observed at Q = K and M are indicative of a U(1) Dirac QSL state \cite{ShermanPRB2023}.
-The thermodynamics measurements are consistent with this spectrum, as the magnetic heat capacity data ($C_{mag}$) exhibits a $\sim T^2$ dependence for T $\rightarrow$ 0, which is also indicative of a U(1) Dirac QSL.
+Additionally, a broad continuum extending over an energy scale of approximately 1.4 meV was observed, with the spectrum weight gradually decreasing at higher energy.
+We observed a clear gap in the spectra of \YZGO~near the $\Gamma$ point, while the excitation appears to be remained gapless between M and K points within the instrumental energy resolution of approximately 0.06 meV, as shown in Fig. \ref{Fig 3}a.
+We present in Fig. \ref{Fig 3}b the outcome of our theoretical calculation, which are based on the J$_1$-J$_2$ XXZ model and use large-scale matrix product state simulations (see the Methods section for details) \cite{ShermanPRB2023}.
+These results demonstrate promising agreement with our experimental data, with J$_2$/J$_1$ $\sim$ 0.12 and an anisotropy value of $\Delta$ $\sim$ 1.35 (see Fig. S6 b).